 FAST_PATH FAST_PATH is a static system parameter that enables (1) or disables (0) the Fast Path performance features for all Fast Path-capable ports.
 Fast Path is enabled by default.
 FAST_PATH_PORTS FAST_PATH_PORTS is a 32-bit mask.
 Once Fast Path has been enabled by setting FAST_PATH to 1, FAST_PATH_PORTS can be used to selectively disable Fast Path for some specific adapter types.
-The value of the FAST_PATH_PORTS system parameter is the sum of the values of the bits that have been set.
+The value of the FAST\PATH\PORTS system parameter is the sum of the values of the bits that have been set.
+Below the bit mask is described:

+that have been set.
 Below the bit mask is described: Bit Mask Description 0 00000001 0 = Fast Path is ENABLED for KZPBA ports when FAST_PATH is set to 1.
 1 = Fast Path is DISABLED for KZPBA ports.
 1 00000002 0 = Fast Path is ENABLED for KGPSA ports when FAST_PATH is set to 1.
 1 = Fast Path is DISABLED for KGPSA ports.
 2 00000004 0 = Fast Path is ENABLED for KZPEA ports when FAST_PATH is set to 1.
 1 = Fast Path is DISABLED for KZPEA ports.
-3 00000008 0 = Fast Path is ENABLED for LAN ports when FAST_PATH is set to 1.
+3 0000008 0 = Fast Path is ENABLED for LAN ports when FAST_PATH is set to 1.
 1 = Fast Path is DISABLED for LAN ports.
 4 00000010 0 = Fast Path is ENABLED for KZPDC ports when FAST_PATH is set to 1.
 1 = Fast Path is DISABLED for KZPDC ports.
-The remaining bits are reserved for possible future adapter types.
-The default setting for FAST_PATH_PORTS is 0; therefore, all supported ports are enabled. not controlled by FAST_PATH_PORTS.
-Fast Path sabled exclusively by the FAST_PATH system para- IO_PREFER_CPUS IO_PREFER_CPUS is a dynamic system parameter that controls the set of CPUs available for use as Fast Path preferred CPUs.
+The default setting for FAST_PATH_PORTS is 0; therefore, all supported ports are enabled.
+Note that CI drivers are not controlled by FAST_PATH_PORTS.
+Fast Path for CI is enabled and disabled exclusively by the FAST_PATH system parameter.
+IO_PREFER_CPUS 5 IO_PREFER_CPUS is a dynamic system parameter that controls the s CPUs available for use as Fast Path preferred CPUs.
 IO_PREFER_CPUS is a CPU bit mask specifying the CPUs that are allowed to serve as preferred CPUs and thus can be assigned a Fast Path port.
 CPUs whose bit is set in the IO_PREFER_CPUS bit mask are enabled for Fast Path port assignment.
-IO_PREFER_CPUS defaults to -1, which specifies that all CPUs are allowed to be assigned Fast Path ports. by clearing e the primary CPU from serving as a preferred CPU PREFER_CPUS.
-This reserves the primary for use erations.

-Changing the value of IO_PREFER_CPUS causes the FASTPATH_SERV-ER process to execute the automatic assignment algorithm that spreads Fast Path ports evenly among the new set of usable CPUs.
+IO_PREFER_CPUS defaults to -1, which specifies that all CPUs are allowed to be assigned Fast Path ports.
+You may want to disable the primary CPU from serving as a preferred CPU by clearing its bit in IO_PREFER_CPUS.
+This reserves the primary for use by non-Fast Path IO operations.
+Changing the value of IO_PREFER_CPUS causes the FASTPATH_SERVER process to execute the automatic assignment algorithm that spreads Fast Path ports evenly among the new set of usable CPUs.